Plein Air Grand Marais

 This plein air event is unique in format: painters self-select their participation preferences for competition intensity and educational integration, with respective cash and in-kind prizes.

-All registered artists are invited to display and sell their paintings at the public Off-the-Easel Sale on Thursday, and participate in the 90-minute Birney Quick Paint, daily paint-outs, and artist social events.
+All registered artists in either division are invited to display and sell their paintings at the public Off-the-Easel Sale on Thursday, and participate in the 90-minute Birney Quick Paint, daily paint-outs, and artist social events.
 Throughout the main competition week, professional plein air artists offer workshops that anyone may register for, whether participating in the competition or not.
 A special workshop by the year’s competition juror is offered on the Saturday following the final reception.

 Main VENUES